5 Ways Amish Get Around (Without a Buggy or Car)

 2. Scooter

-Like the buggy, the Amish scooter is something of an icon.
-They are typically made from welded steel, with a foot brake and basket, and come in primary colors red, green, and blue (though pink frames have been spotted).
-There are at least a couple of scooter manufacturers in Lancaster County, including Groffdale Machine Co.
-Scooters are seen in some other communities, for instance, among the Swiss Amish of Allen County, Indiana.
+Like the buggy, the Amish scooter is something of an Amish icon.
+They are typically made from welded steel, with a foot brake and basket, and come in primary colors red, green, and blue (though other colors, like pink frames have been spotted).
+Groffdale Machine Co. is one of the main scooter manufacturers in Lancaster County.

 3. Foot power